MubashirMalik/learning-angular/notes.md

 ### Important Concept Regarding CSS
 - A component can only see its own styles.
 For example, styles defined in `header.component.css` can only be seen by `HeaderComponent` and not by `AppComponent`.

-- Above point maybe easy to understand as header component is a child of app componet so its style are not visible to app component.
+- Above point maybe easy to understand as header component is a child of app component so its style are not visible to app component.

 - But, what about styles defined in `app.component.css`?
-Can they be seen by `HeaderComponent`? **No!** Because, Angular uses <mark>Shadow DOM</mark> to encapsulate styles.
+Can they be seen by `HeaderComponent`? **No!** Because, Angular uses Shadow DOM</mark> to encapsulate views/styles.
+- View encapsulation can be turned off using `encapsulation: ViewEncapsulation.None` in component file.

 ### Dynamic Content & Getters For Computed Values
 - All properties defined in component class are available in template of that class.